 As fibre broadband is delivered via a telephone line, it can usually be installed quickly and relatively cheaply, especially when there is an existing telephone line already in place at the premises.
 With a huge choice of UK suppliers, it is also easier to find a cost-effective fibre solution that best suits your business.

 Another point to consider is how many people will be using your internet connection and for what purpose, as this can also significantly impact speeds.
-Fibre broadband may be an ideal solution for a small business where users need browse the internet, check and respond to emails and send invoices.
+Fibre broadband may be an ideal solution for a small business where users need to browse the internet, check and respond to emails and send invoices.
 However, for a business that requires its staff to take part in more bandwidth-heavy activities such as video streaming or calling, a fibre connection may be inadequate and leave other users struggling to get online.

 What is a leased line?

-Fibre Ethernet is the most common type of leased line circuit and offers the highest performance.
+Full Fibre Ethernet is the most common type of leased line circuit and offers the highest performance.
 It comprises a fibre connection directly from the network to your premises (even if FTTC is unavailable in the area), which means that speed and reliability is unparalleled.

 Ethernet over Fibre-to-the-Cabinet (EoFTTC) works in a similar way to FTTC, except that the once the signal has reached the street cabinet it continues to travel to your business premises over a fibre connection rather than via copper wiring.
-As a result of the increased availability of fibre, EoFTTC is now accessible throughout most of the UK which makes it a popular option.
+As a result of the increased availability of fibre, EoFTTC is now accessible throughout most of the UK which makes it a popular choice.